 After a little bit of time passed and he crossed a decent amount of the land between himself and the fire, Victor heard a growling sound from behind him that caused him to pause.
 Turning just a bit he held the flashlight out and his breath suddenly started to hasten as he felt a rush flow through his body.
 Everything was telling him to run.

 Behind him, he saw a lot of fur in a slight variety of dark browns.
 The growling was louder as a few more started to join in.
 Three creatures that looked similar to wolfs or some larger dogs were behind him.
 They all had teeth exposed, all large and jagged, obviously meant for ripping apart the flesh of whatever they might catch.

-During some of the flashes, Victor was able to get a closer view.
+During some of the flashes, Victor was able to get a better view of the creatures.
 It was then that he noticed that there was some sort of jagged horns on the largest of the three wolfs.
-His eyes even locked onto one of them as the beast finally caught up and, with one powerful lunge, bit him hard on the right elbow quickly bringing him down to the ground, causing them to skid just a little bit along the ground.
+His eyes even locked onto one of them as the beast finally caught up and, with one powerful lunge, bit him hard on the right elbow quickly bringing him down to the ground, causing them to skid across the ground a little bit.

-The voice drew his attention, causing Victor to look around for where the voice was.
-He quickly found a woman tossing a bow to her side as she took out something between a sword and a dagger in one hand with a small shield in her other quickly securing in place.
+The voice drew his attention, causing Victor to look around for its source.
+He quickly found a woman tossing a bow to her side as she took out something between a sword and a dagger in one hand with a small shield in her other quickly securing it in place.